 All Home Accessibility waiver service rates for modifications with the exception of ramps are manually priced based upon the provider's cost estimate.
 Ramps are priced by the linear foot and participants choose a provider.
-The State regularly solicits input from providers on the appropriateness of the per foot rate and adjusts this rate based upon changes in lumber costs.
-There is no single rate for all ramps.
-Phoenix includes a spreadsheet which gathers data on such things as number of feet of ramp, number of decks, turns, etc. This automatically calculates the cost of the ramp.
 For all other modifications, competitive bids are solicited and the lowest responsive bid is accepted.
-Cost is the evaluation criteria for all other modifications.
-The State does not establish rate minimums or maximums for other modifications.
-The environmental modification specialist will review bid rates and ask for adjustments if there is no appropriate bid returned based upon the specifications of the job.
 Home modifications are done by bid.
 An employee of SCDHHS provides specifications for all modifications and, through Phoenix, puts them out for bid to all providers covering the geographical area.
 Providers submit a bid and a winning bid is declared.
 The case manager authorizes the service at the bid level and the provider uses Care Call/Phoenix to bill.
 The paid amount cannot exceed the winning bid level.